phalcon-orphanage/docs/ja/reference/loader.rst

 With this component you can load files from other projects or vendors, this autoloader is `PSR-0 <https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md>`_ and `PSR-4 <https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4.md>`_ compliant.

-:doc:`Phalcon\\Loader <../api/Phalcon_Loader>` offers three options to autoload classes.
+:doc:`Phalcon\\Loader <../api/Phalcon_Loader>` offers four options to autoload classes.
 You can use them one at a time or combine them.

 セキュリティレイヤ
 ------------------